Electron temperature relations and the direct N, O, Ne, S and Ar abundances of 49959 star-forming galaxies in DESI Data Release 2: Data Availability

 \section{Data Availability}

 The data from DESI Data Release 2 is not yet publicly available.
 However, the data from the DESI Survey Validation period and Data Release 1 is publicly available at \url{https://data.desi.lbl.gov/doc/}.
 This includes spectra and derived data such as emission line flux measurements from \textsc{FastSpecFit} \citep{moustakas2023}.
 The Legacy Survey imaging is available at \url{https://www.legacysurvey.org/}.
 After the public release of DESI Data Release 2, the derived electron temperature and abundance measurements will be made available.
 A link to the data will also be shared at \url{https://dirkscholte.github.io/data}.
 A summary of our data model is already available in appendix \ref{sec:datamodel}.
-Data shown in figures will be available on Zenodo upon acceptance (\url{https://doi.org/10.5281/zenodo.17839238}).
+Data shown in figures will be available on Zenodo upon acceptance (\url{https://zenodo.org/records/21414309}).
+Please note that whilst a significant amount of time was spent vetting the measurements, the size of the dataset required emission line fitting using an automated pipeline.
+Not every spectrum or fitted emission line has been individually inspected.
+This should be noted when considering the properties of individual galaxies.